Big & Soft Sourdough Cinnamon Rolls - Yeast Enhanced

-8. When all 6 rolls are in pan, very lightly palm press each roll down 1/4-1/8 inch.
+8. When all 6 rolls are in pan, very lightly palm press each roll down 1/8 inch to help seal the dough.

 9. Cover with greased saran wrap and let rise in prepared oven or another warm location.

-10. When rolls are almost doubled, they are ready for the oven.
-(1.5-2 hours) If dough starts cracking, get them in the oven right away.
+10. When rolls are swollen (GF dough doesn’t double), they are ready for the oven.
+(1.5 hours with yeast, 3 hours with sourdough starter only.)
+If dough starts cracking, get them in the oven right away.

 Oven preheated to 400 but turn down to bake at 350 once rolls are in the oven.